juanzhangcs/juanzhangcs.github.io/_pages/about.md

 <br />

 <em>If you think I could be helpful on your journey, please do not hesitate to reach out. </em>
 None of us walks alone.
-I am grateful for the kindness when I needed it most, and I hope to pass it on.
+I am grateful for the kindness when I needed it most, and hope to pass it on.

 <!--I feel deeply fortunate to have my academic journey with so many brilliant researchers and kind-hearted individuals.
 Therefore, I here express my heartfelt gratitude to my Ph.D. supervisors, postdoctoral advisor, co-authors, colleagues, and collaborators who have helped me along the way.
 Each of them has played meaningful role in shaping not only my research, but also who I am today.-->